-PROCEDURES for identifying and reporting cases, or suspected cases, of abuse
+PROCEDURES for identifying and reporting cases, or suspected cases, of abuse.

 SUPPORT TO STUDENTS who may have been abused.

-PREVENTING UNSUITABLE PEOPLE WORKING WITH CHILDREN

-Our policy applies to all staff and volunteers working in the college including community education staff and governors. teaching assistants, mid-day supervisors, secretaries as well as teachers can be the first point of disclosure for young people.
+PREVENTING UNSUITABLE PEOPLE WORKING WITH CHILDREN including community education staff and governors. teaching assistants, mid-day supervisors, secretaries as well as teachers can be the first point of disclosure for young people.
 Concerned parents may also contact the college and its governors.